Installing and implementing RGraph

-A suggested layout for the RGraph libraries.
-Having a good layout makes things easy to handle and makes things easier for future developers.
+A suggested structure for the RGraph libraries.
+Having a good structure makes things easy to handle and makes things easier for future developers.

 - Alternative structure for RGraph

-An alternative layout for the RGraph libraries that could also be used.
+An alternative structure for the RGraph libraries that could also be used.
 This layout includes dates in the filenames so can make upgrading to a newer RGraph release quicker and easier.

 RGraph has a few useful debug functions that you can use while making your charts.

 These functions can make finding problems with your code easier.
 So much so in fact that you may want to add them to your own code.